-Japanese business culture can be confounding, even if you’ve taken many trips to Japan—even if business travel to Japan isn’t a new thing for you.
+Japanese business culture can be confounding, even if business travel to Japan isn’t a new thing for you.
 From overarching concepts like being on time every time (literally every time), to seemingly small details like the way you hand a business card to someone, doing business in Japan can be stressful before you even enter the boardroom.

-Whether this is your first business visit to Japan and you’re seeking etiquette tips, or you simply want to know where to go on side trips before important business events, you’re in the right place.
+Whether this is your first Japan business trip and you’re seeking etiquette tips, or you simply want to know where to go on side excursions before or after important business events, you’re in the right place.
 Business travel to Japan starts here.

 Japanese Business Etiquette